Majors & Minors

 The major in chemistry consists of CHEM 111 and CHEM 112 (or CHEM 112 alone or CHEM 115 alone), CHEM 222, CHEM 211 and CHEM 212, CHEM 311 and CHEM 312, CHEM 411 and CHEM 300 (4 semesters); PHYS 226 and PHYS 227; MATH 137 and MATH 236.

-The capstone requirement for chemistry majors is satisfied by taking the weekly CHEM 300 seminar during both semesters of the junior and senior years.
+The capstone requirement for chemistry majors is satisfied by taking the weekly CHEM 300 seminar during both semesters of the junior and senior years while the student is in residence at Macalester.
 Each major must give a public seminar in CHEM 300 during the senior year.
-A chemistry major fulfills the capstone requirement with only three semesters of CHEM 300 if he or she either studies away for one semester or graduates one semester early.
+A chemistry major fulfills the capstone requirement with only three semesters of CHEM 300 if they study away for one semester or graduates one semester early.

 ACS-Certified Chemistry Degree: The Macalester Chemistry Department is approved by the Committee on Professional Training of the American Chemical Society (ACS); this enables the Department to award ACS-certified degrees in chemistry.
 A student earns an ACS-certified degree if he or she completes the chemistry major described above, takes CHEM 351, takes at least one additional advanced course in chemistry, and successfully completes the senior honors program in chemistry.
 In certain cases, an advanced course in mathematics or another science may be substituted for the advanced chemistry course.
 Students interested in the ACS-certified degree should talk with the department chair.